portothree/talks/intro-gnu-linux/slides.md

 # Open source

-The GNU/Linux projects are provided under the terms of the GNU General Public License version 2 (GPL-2.0).
+GNU and Linux projects are provided under the terms of the GNU General Public License version 2 (GPL-2.0).

 - The freedom to run the program, for any purpose.
 - The freedom to study how the program works, and change it to make it do what you wish.